A Combinatorial Study on Quiver Varieties: Relations to instanton counting

 \subsection{Cores and perturbative gauge theory}

-In this section, we consider $5$D version of the Nekrasov's partition function and discuss a combinatorial aspect of it.
-We explain works of Maeda \textit{et al.} \cite{Nakatsu1,Nakatsu2,Nakatsu3}, where quotients and cores for Young diagrams appeared in a study of $5$D $\mathcal{N}=1$ SUSY YM theory explained in \S \ref{sub:5d}.
+In this section, we consider $5$D version of the Nekrasov's partition function and discuss a~combinatorial aspect of it.
+We explain works of Maeda et al.~\cite{Nakatsu3, Nakatsu1,Nakatsu2}, where quotients and cores for Young diagrams appeared in a study of $5$D $\mathcal{N}=1$ SUSY YM theory explained in Section~\ref{sub:5d}.

 So far, we consider only the instanton part of the partition function.
-There is the so-called perturbative part $Z^{\mathrm{pert}}_{5\mathrm{D}}({\epsilon}_1 ,{\epsilon}_2 , \vec{a}; \Lambda)$ of the partition function, which corresponds to the perturbative part of the Seiberg-Witten prepotential.
-Although we do not give a definition here, it is defined by an explicit formula (see, for example, \cite[Appendix E.]{NY2}).
-Then the full partition function is define by
+There is the so-called perturbative part $Z^{\mathrm{pert}}_{5\mathrm{D}}({\epsilon}_1 ,{\epsilon}_2 , \vec{a}; \Lambda)$ of the partition function, which corresponds to the perturbative part of the Seiberg--Witten prepotential.
+Although we do not give a def\/inition here, it is def\/ined by an explicit formula (see, for example,~\cite[Appendix~E]{NY2}).
+Then the full partition function is def\/ine by